 Security Working Group

-- Scribble has a formal Security Working Group composed of management and technical leadership representatives from Engineering, Customer Success, IT & Support, Legal and HR.
+- Rock Content has a formal Security Working Group composed of management and technical leadership representatives from Engineering, Customer Success, IT & Support, Legal and HR.
 This group meets at least quarterly to review overall security posture; major events, trends and escalations; procedure and policy review; and various procedure testing, including disaster recovery, business continuity and breach response.

 HR & Organizational Security